andy1764/Distributed-ComBat/README.md

 5. Send these harmonization parameters to each site, which can then perform the final dComBat locally.

 ## 3. In other programming languages
-The Python version of this code is available in a separate repository: https://github.com/Terf/neuroCombat/tree/master/distributedCombat
+The Python version of this code is available in the `Python/` directory.